finos/symphony-bdk-java/docs/spring-boot/core-starter.md

     bot:
       username: bot-username
       privateKeyPath: /path/to/rsa/privatekey.pem

+logging:
+  level:
+    com.symphony: debug # in development mode, it is strongly recommended to set the BDK logging level at DEBUG
 ```
 > You can notice here that the `bdk` property inherits from the [`BdkConfig`](https://javadoc.io/doc/com.symphony.platformsolutions/symphony-bdk-core/latest/com/symphony/bdk/core/config/model/BdkConfig.html) class.